United States occupation of Haiti: German presence

-The U.S. was not concerned with French influence in Haiti, though German influence raised concern.
+The US was not concerned with French influence in Haiti, though German influence raised concern.
 Germany had previously intervened in Haiti, including the Lüders affair in 1897, and had been influencing neighboring Caribbean nations during the previous few decades.
-Germany had also become increasingly hostile to U.S. dominance of the region under the Monroe Doctrine.
+Germany had also become increasingly hostile to US dominance of the region under the Monroe Doctrine.
+In the lead-up to World War I, the strategic importance of Haiti, along with the German influence there, worried US President Woodrow Wilson, who feared a German presence near the Panama Canal Zone.

-U.S. concern over German ambitions was mirrored by apprehension and rivalry between American businessmen and the small German community in Haiti, which, although numbering only about 200 in the year 1910, wielded a disproportionate amount of economic power.
+US concern over German ambitions was mirrored by apprehension and rivalry between American businessmen and the small German community in Haiti, which, although numbering only about 200 in 1910, wielded a disproportionate amount of economic power.
 German nationals owned and operated utilities in Cap-Haïtien and Port-au-Prince, including the main wharf and a tramway in the capital, and also had built the railway serving the Plain of the Cul-de-Sac.

 The German community was more willing to integrate into Haitian society than any other group of European foreigners, including the more numerous French.
 Some Germans had married into Haiti's most prominent mulatto families of African-French descent, enabling them to bypass the constitutional prohibition against foreigners owning land.
 German residents retained strong ties to their homeland and sometimes aided German military and intelligence networks in Haiti.
 They also served as the principal financiers of Haiti's numerous revolutions, floating loans at high interest rates to the competing political factions.

-In the lead-up to World War I, the strategic importance of Haiti, along with the German influence there, worried U.S. President Woodrow Wilson, who feared a German presence near the Panama Canal Zone.

 Haitian instability

-In the first decades of the 20th century, Haiti remained heavily in debt while at the same time suffered from political instability, to the point where the Wilson Administration viewed Haiti as a potential national security threat.
-Tensions were high between two main groups; wealthy French-speaking mulatto Haitians who represented the minority of the population, and poor Afro-Haitians who spoke Haitian Creole.
+In the first decades of the 20th century, Haiti remained heavily in debt while also suffering from political instability, to the point where the Wilson administration viewed Haiti as a potential national security threat.
+Tensions were high between two main groups: wealthy French-speaking mulatto Haitians who represented the minority of the population, and poor Afro-Haitians who spoke Haitian Creole.
 Various cacos – peasant militias from the Massif du Nord mountain range in the north – were often funded by foreign governments.

-Between June and December of 1902, a civil war was fought between the government of Haitian President Pierre Théoma Boisrond-Canal and General Pierre Nord Alexis against rebels led by Anténor Firmin, resulting in Alexis claiming the presidency.
-In 1908, Alexis was forced from power and a series of short lived presidencies came and went: his successor François C. Antoine Simon in 1911; Cincinnatus Leconte in 1911–12; Michel Oreste in 1913–14; and Oreste Zamor in 1914.
+Between June and December 1902, a civil war was fought between the government of Haitian President Pierre Théoma Boisrond-Canal and General Pierre Nord Alexis against rebels led by Anténor Firmin, resulting in Alexis claiming the presidency.
+In 1908.
+Alexis was forced from power and a series of short lived presidencies came and went: his successor François C. Antoine Simon in 1911; Cincinnatus Leconte in 1911–1912; Michel Oreste in 1913–1914; and Oreste Zamor in 1914.
 Between 1911 and 1915, the Haitian presidency endured frequent changeover due to assassinations, coups and forced exiles.